kylelang/TiU-Exam-Merge/README.md

 no special formatting considerations are necessary when processing TestVision results.

+## Output Notes

+When running the script on a Windows machine, the lengths of the filepaths for the report and irregularity checks are compared to the `maxNameLength` variable defined in `runJob.R`.
+By default, `maxNameLength` is set to 260 characters, which is the default maximum file name length on the last several versions of Windows.
+On Windows 10, it is possible to enable long file name support and extend the maximum file length to 32,767 characters.
+If your machine has a maximum file name length higher than 260 characters, you can either adjust the value of `maxNameLength` or decline the offer to select a new file name when one of your output files is found to be too long.

 ## Scoring Notes

 You will be prompted to select between four different scoring options: